getodk/central-frontend/CONTRIBUTING.md

 1. Add the locale to Transifex.
 2. Add the locale to `locales` in [`/src/i18n.js`](/src/i18n.js).
+3. Check that there is a flatpickr config for the locale.

 Note that right now, the router will use the user's preferred language to load the locale, but it will only use the first subtag of the language.
 If/when we add a locale with multiple subtags, we will need to update the router.